Compute

 }

 meta can carry a universally unique identifier (UUID).
-When the inference result is returned after API calling, the UUID is returned to trace the request.
+When you call an API, the system provides a UUID.
+When the inference result is returned, the UUID is returned to trace the request.
 If you do not need this function, leave meta blank. data contains a req_data array for one or multiple pieces of input data.
-The parameters of each piece of data, such as sepal_length and sepal_width in this example are determined by the AI application.
+The parameters of each piece of data are determined by the model, such as sepal_length and sepal_width in this example.

 4. After setting the parameters, click send to send the request.
 The result will be displayed in Response.

 • Inference result using file input: Figure 5 shows an example.
-The field values in the return result vary with the AI application.
+The field values in the return result vary with the model.

 Figure 5 File inference result